dmklee/nuro-arm/README.md

 <a name="parts-list"></a>
 ## Parts List
 This project is built on hardware that is more accessible.
-The entire cost of the kit is about$250, and items can be ordered conveniently on Amazon.
+The entire cost of the kit is about $250, and items can be ordered conveniently on Amazon.
 Description  | Price
 ------------ | -----
 [Lewansoul xArm Robotic Arm](https://www.amazon.com/LewanSoul-Programmable-Feedback-Parameter-Programming/dp/B0793PFGCY/ref=sr_1_3?dchild=1&keywords=lewansoul+xarm&qid=1618417178&sr=8-3) | $200